How to stop panic attacks at night is something that I’m asked about A LOT. Waking up in a panic gasping for air is absolutely terrifying.

 I want to talk to you about nocturnal panic attacks and how to stop panic attacks at night when they wake you up from your sleep.

-Whatever you want to call them, they’re absolutely terrifying.
+Whatever you want to call them, unstable anxiety and panic attacks at night are a terrifying thing.
 And learning how to stop panic attacks at night is going to be one of the most useful skills you will ever learn.

 And let me tell you, when my anxiety was at its worst, the nocturnal panic attacks were definitely the most common type of panic attack that I had.